-Advice to you from last year's students
+Advice to you from previous students

 - Make sure you read the weekly readings to be able to share your thoughts on them each class. - Pick topics that interest you. - Start meeting early with your consultancy team and schedule regular catch-ups throughout the semester. - Be happy!